 PMI is governed by a volunteer Board of Directors, comprised of 15 member-elected directors who serve three-year terms.
 Three directors, who are elected by others on the Board each year, serve as officers of the Institute.
 The collective wisdom, experience, diversity and passion of the Board ultimately sets and executes PMI’s core ideology: our core purpose — PMI’s reasons for being, and our core values — the essential and enduring principles that guide PMI.
 Our vitality and relevance is driven by the PMI Board and its volunteers.

-PMI has six strategic-level support committees for the PMI Board of Directors.
+PMI's strategic-level support committees for the PMI Board of Directors.
 Each committee is tasked with specific deliverables that support the work of the Board.
-Get more information on the Board support committees.
+Get more information on the Board Support Committees.

 PMIEF has volunteer opportunities throughout the year.
 Volunteers have the opportunity to make a difference, meet new people, strengthen their skill-sets, and earn professional development units (PDUs) toward maintaining their PMI certifications.

 Volunteers support and advance the PMIEF’s mission to promote economic, educational, cultural and social advancement through the application, development and promotion of project management concepts, theories and life skills.